Lady’s Mantle (Alchemilla vulgaris) seeds, organic

 Family: Rose (Rosaceae)

-(Ladys mantle) Perennial mounding ground cover.
+(Ladys mantle) Semi-evergreen rhizomatous perennial mounding ground cover flowering yellow to a height of 1 foot or more.
 Native to Europe, temperate Asia, and North America.
 Richly-scalloped, deep-green leaves have a deep, satisfying aroma.
 They funnel and collect dewdrops that magnify and glisten in the morning light.
 Traditional usage (TWM): PMS or menopausal-type mood swings.
 Plant prefers partial shade to full sun; moisture.
 Short-lived seed.
 Light-dependent germinator.
 Sow in fall or early spring.
 Oscillating temperatures preferred.
 Germ in 15 to 22 days.
 Grow out in pots, and when sufficiently well sized, plant to your garden beds.
 Space plants 1 to 2 feet apart.
-Flowers yellow to 1 foot.

 Packet contains 50 seeds